DebajyotiTalukder2001/Netflix-Clone.github.io/README.md

 # Netflix-Clone.github.io
 This is a Clone Website of Netflix.
-This website is fully responsive and built using HTML, CSS, JavaScript, TMDB API, and YouTube API.
+This website is fully responsive and built using HTML, CSS, JavaScript, and [TMDB API](https://developer.themoviedb.org/docs/getting-started).
 The Netflix Clone Website is live at GitHub-Pages.

 [Click Here](https://debajyotitalukder2001.github.io/Netflix-Clone.github.io/)